jzucker2/boombox/README.md

 This is a simple way to turn a Raspberry Pi into a streaming music box for use with Spotify, Airplay, Music Assistant, and other devices.

+For more info on this project, see the [blog post](https://jordanzucker.guru/posts/presenting-boombox/).

 ## Setup

 Create a file at `/etc/environment` like: